Raghavendracv/SelfPaceLearning/README.md

 Learning Journal with code samples in Golang

-Please feel free to contribute to code samples and propose different approaches to solve the porblems.
+Please feel free to contribute to code samples and propose different approaches to solve the problems.

-I want to solve each problem using at least three different approahces and benchmark them.
+I want to solve each problem using at least three different approaches and benchmark them.

 ## To Do ##